christiandudel/EDSD2024/README.md

 This repository contains materials for the computer programming course of the EDSD cohort 2024/25.
 Eventually, there will be four folders:

-* "R Code": R code for each session.
+* "R Code": R code for each regular session.
 * "Slides": Slides of the first session.
-* "Exercises": Voluntary exercises.
+* "Exercises": Voluntary exercises for the tutorial sessions.
 * "Assignment": Mandatory assignment.

 ## Software